The archipelago of Indonesia is made up of at least 17,000 islands which are blissful spots that will entice anyone yearning for a tropical getaway.

 There is a popular restaurant known as Sederhana Restaurant Nasi Padang as well.

-The Wakatobi Islands are best known for diving and snorkeling spots that are teeming with brightly colourful marine life and coral gardens.
+The Wakatobi Islands are best known for diving and snorkeling spots that are teeming with brightly colorful marine life and coral gardens.

 If you are a beginner or an advanced diving enthusiast, do drop by The Wakatobi National Park where you can appreciate the underwater scenery.